openfisca/openfisca-web-api/README.md

 ## Installation

-An opened instance of the OpenFisca API is hosted online at http://api.openfisca.fr/.
+> An unrestricted instance of the OpenFisca API is hosted online at http://api.openfisca.fr/.
-You need to install this Python package if you want to contribute to its source code or run a local instance on your computer.
+> You need to install this Python package if you want to contribute to its source code or run a local instance
+> on your computer.

 Clone the OpenFisca-Web-API Git repository on your machine and install the Python package.
 Assuming you are in your working directory: